AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 [//]: # (@formatter:on)

 However, the last constraint is not something we can easily represent at the type level.
-Sure, you could probably pull off some fancy Scala magic to handle it, but I don’t think it’s worth the complexity or potential confusion.
+Sure, we could probably pull off some fancy Scala magic to handle it, but I don’t think it’s worth the complexity or potential confusion.

 If we use a simple constructor, the validation becomes straightforward: